Skip to main content

 • Solar panels orientation azimuth

 Specify the orientation (azimuth) of the PV panels in degrees.
 It is a positive number between 0 and 360 (0 N, 90 E, 180 S, 270 W).
+This parameter applies only to the Fixed mount type.

 Example: 180